-Dr. Jonathan Gueverra is the sixth president and CEO of Florida Keys Community College.
+Dr. Jonathan Gueverra is the sixth president and CEO of The College of the Florida Keys.
 Since taking the helm in 2012, Dr. Gueverra continues to make an indelible mark through his unwavering commitment to student success and his passion for life-changing learning as demonstrated by his vow to teach at least one course a year.
 Dr. Gueverra’s creative and entrepreneurial leadership inspired a college-wide restructuring that produced an improved fund balance and a 20 percent increase in the College’s foundation holdings.
 Under Gueverra’s leadership, the College truly serves the changing needs of a local economy through dynamic innovation.

 Prior to coming to the Keys, Dr. Gueverra served as the founding CEO for the first community college in the nation’s capital.
 He was recruited by DC to lead this effort as a result of his success as the Provost and Campus CEO for the Alexandria Campus of Northern Virginia Community College.
 Before NOVA, Dr. Gueverra was the Dean for the School of Business and Public Service at SUNY Canton.
 He directed activities that helped this former two-year technical college become a baccalaureate institution.